htsai1/SDCND-Term1-Project4-AdvancedLaneFinding/writeup_report.md

 ![alt text][image1]

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I applied this distortion correction to the calibration image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image2]